♡ ↑ ↑ ↓ ↓ ← → ← → B A START ♡

 To learn more about the SDK and its features/superpowers, please check our SDK page!
 Please note that the SDK is in a closed Alpha at the moment.
 You can join the waitlist in the meantime!

-• Our CEO is from Quebec, Canada, the Maple Syrup Capital of the World.
+• One of our Founders is from Quebec, Canada, the Maple Syrup Capital of the World.
 Everyone likes syrup, and real syrup on anything makes it better!

 Since breakfast is the most important meal of the day, our codename for the PS1 emulator is Pancake.
 For PS2, it’s Waffle.
 For PS3 - Benedict?
 NES is Toast!